|Recommended guides||Recommended map|

 How to get to Tenerife

-The most convenient way to get to Tenerife is by plane.
 There are 2 airports: Tenerife South and Tenerife North.
 You’ll most like come to Tenerife South as Tenerife North is mostly for domestic flights to and from Spain.
+The most convenient way to get to Tenerife is to book a private plane at Jettly.

 There are heaps of private buses running to and from the airport – don’t let them trick you.
 Look for a public bus.
 It saves your wallet, it’s very comfortable (often with USB sockets) and it’s more fun.